 Decision time – should you claim?

 If somebody else is to blame for your accident – for example if your car was hit by a speeding driver or if your boss failed to provide you with safety boots whilst working on a construction site – then you should absolutely consider making a claim.
-There are no upfront fees to worry about with Accident Advice Helpline, as our lawyers work on a 100% no win, no fee basis.
-So call our freephone helpline on 0800 689 0500 to speak with one of our expert advisors and get advice after your accident.
+There are no upfront fees to worry about with Accident Advice Helpline, as our lawyers work on a no win no fee basis.
+So call our freephone helpline on 0800 689 5659 to speak with one of our expert advisors and get advice after your accident.